k00mi/gitaly/doc/proposals/snapgraph/README.md

 call exists, and if so on which Gitaly scratch server the RPC will be handled.
 This front end could use an event log data structure backed by SQL where each push ("mutator" in Praefect) creates a "begin" and "end" event in the log.
-Each snapshot would also create a "begin" and "end" event.
-The interleaving of these events in the log will then tell us the replication state.
-Old events would be deleted, meaning that the total number of rows in the events table is a measure for how much unpersisted data there is in the cluster.
+Each snapshot creation job would also create a "begin" and "end" event.
+The interleaving of these events in the log will then tell us the replication state of all "dirty" repositories.
+Old events can be deleted, meaning that the total number of rows in the events table is a measure for how much unpersisted data there is in the cluster.